6 March 2023

 This tip is particularly handy when you’re working with the same object(s) in different sheets.
 A good example is list boxes with identical fields, like countries or states.
 When you change one item in a linked list box, all other linked objects update automatically.

 You’ll save hours of time, and ensure a cleaner, more error-free dashboard by using this tip.
+Learn about this functionality in-depth, with the Qlik Community, here.

 And the best part about Vizlib’s suite of products is that they’re ready-to-use from the moment you sign up.
 Your team can begin using them alongside Qlik Sense immediately, supporting data literacy at all levels of business and driving more impactful, more effortless use of Qlik.